One of the several movies that Apple loved to produce in 1987 to inspire and inspire visions of the future he shows a voice assistant.

 A crystal ball?
 A mage?
 In spite of the vulgar that attributes visionary talent only to Steve Jobs, it must be said that in 1987 the lion's share was John Sculley Yes, that was the first year of an Apple without its founder, obsessed with the future (as you see successfully) but unable to keep your feet on the ground by designing real, contemporary, practical devices.

-In a few years Sculley would have brought the apple to the brink before the welcome return of the "prodigal son" Jobs, who in the meantime had created Next and Pixar.
+In a few years Sculley would have brought the apple to the brink of the abyss before the welcome return of the "prodigal son" Jobs, who in the meantime had created Next and Pixar.

-As for the web link, that's the only easy prediction.
+As for the web connection, that's the only easy prediction.
 The video rides on an imminent revolution: the first internet contracts in the US would have been sold two years later, in 1989.

 Moral of the story?
-It is not enough to think things first: you also need to think about them well, at the right time and focused on the user experience.
+It's not enough to think about things first: you also need to think about them well, at the right time and focused on the user experience.